DoD-Platform-One/bigbang/docs/developer/package-integration.md

 1. Add your packages name to the ORDERED_HELMRELEASES list in scripts/deploy/02_wait_for_helmreleases.sh.

+1. Create an overrrides directory as a sibling directory next to the bigbang code directory.
+Put your override yaml files in this directory.
+The reason we do this is to avoid modifying the bigbang values.yaml that is under source control.
+You could accidentally commit it with your secrets.
+Avoid that mistake and create a local overrides directory.
+One option is to copy the tests/ci/k3d/values.yaml to make the override-values.yaml and make modifications.
+The file structure is like this:
+    ```text
+    ├── bigbang/
+    └── overrides/
+        ├── override-values.yaml
+        ├── registry-values.yaml
+        └── any-other-values.yaml
+    ```
+    Make the registry-values yaml like this:
+    ```yaml
+    registryCredentials:
+    - registry: registry1.dso.mil
+      username: your-name
+      password: your-pull-token
+      email: xxx@xxx.xxx
+    ```
+    You will use these files as arguments in your helm commands.

 1. Verify your Package works when deployed through bigbang.
+See the instructions below in the ```BigBang Development and Testing Cycle``` for the manual ```imperative``` way to deploy with helm upgrade commands.
+While testing you should use your package git branch instead of a tag.
+If you don't null the tag your branch will not get deployed. example:
+    ```yaml
+    addons:
+      app1:
+        git:
+          tag: null
+          branch: "999-your-dev-branch-name"
+    ```

-While testing you should use a git branch instead of tag, (i.e. replace tag: "1.2.3-bb.0" with branch: "main").
-After you have tested BigBang integration, tag the commit in your Package following the convention of {UpstreamChartVersion}-bb.{BigBangVersion} – example 1.2.3-bb.0.
+1. After you have tested BigBang integration complete a Package MR and contact the codeowners to create a release tag.
+Package release tags follow the naming convention of {UpstreamChartVersion}-bb.{BigBangVersion} – example 1.2.3-bb.0.

-1. Make sure to change the chart/values.yaml file to point to the tag rather than your branch (i.e. tag: "1.2.3-bb.0" in place of branch: "bb-9999").
+1. Make sure to change the chart/values.yaml file to point to the new release tag rather than your dev branch (i.e. tag: "1.2.3-bb.0" in place of branch: "999-your-dev-branch-name"). example:
+    ```yaml
+    addons:
+      app1:
+        git:
+          tag: "1.2.3-bb.0"
+    ```

 1. When you are done developing the BigBang chart features for your Package make a merge request in "Draft" status and add a label corresponding to your package name (must match the name in `values.yaml`).
 Also add any labels for dependencies of the package that are NOT core apps.
 The merge request will start a pipeline and use the labels to determine which addons to deploy.
 Fix any errors that appear in the pipeline.
 When the pipeline has pass and the MR is ready take it out of "Draft" and add the `status::review` label.
 Address any issues raised in the merge request comments.